agrptec/curriculum/output/Alan_Gabriel_Romero_Pacheco_CV.typ

 #one-col-entry(
-  content: [Data Scientist specializing in signal and image processing, machine learning, and computer vision, with applications in medical imaging, video surveillance, IoT, and multimodal radar-vision systems.
-Passionate about innovation and technology transfer, I develop AI-driven systems to advance healthcare, smart cities, and urban analytics.
-My work focuses on extracting insights from complex data to improve decision-making in medicine and urban planning.]
+  content: [Data Scientist specializing in signal and image processing, machine learning, and computer vision, with a focus on urban planning, and multimodal sensor systems.
+My expertise spans applications in smart cities, healthcare, and IoT, where I develop AI-driven solutions to extract insights from complex data for decision-making in urban planning and healthcare.
+I am passionate about innovation and technology transfer, and I have experience building scalable platforms and collaborating with research institutions to advance sustainability and urban mobility.]
 )